What is a hip fracture?

 To keep your bones strong:

 - Get plenty of calcium and vitamin D. Dairy foods like milk, cheese, and yogurt have lots of calcium.
 It's also in some vegetables like broccoli and kale.
-Vitamin D is in foods such as salmon, tuna, fortified milk, and soft margarine.
-If you want to take calcium or vitamin D supplements, ask your doctor how much you need.
+Vitamin D is in foods such as salmon, tuna, and fortified milk and soy beverages.
+Health Canada and Osteoporosis Canada recommend that Canadian adults take daily vitamin D supplements.footnote 1 Ask your doctor how much you need.

 - Do weight-bearing exercise that puts pressure on bones and muscles.
 Walking is a good choice.